grafana/meta-monitoring-chart/README.md

 ## Update dependencies

-Run this after updating a dependency:
+Run this in the charts/meta-monitoring directory after updating a dependency:

 ```
 helm dependency update meta-monitoring